(This article appeared previously on Grandparents.com.)

 2: Seeing Red (Meat)

 “We are getting more and more information that says red meat should be banished from the human diet,” Horwich says.
-“Particularly processed red meat — bacon, ham – and even steak.”
+“Particularly processed red meat — bacon, ham.
+But even steak.”
 High consumption of these meats is linked not only to heart disease but to cancer and Alzheimer’s disease, as well.
 Another concern is that meat raises blood levels of TMAO, an organic compound associated with heart attacks.
 Another theory: Meat eaters may be harming themselves simply by eating fewer servings of green vegetables, the optimum healthy food for heart health.

 To protect your heart, eat a more plant-based diet, Horwich says.
 Follow the Mediterranean Diet or aim to fill your plate two-thirds with vegetables and one-third lean protein such as chicken or fish.